Psychology A Level

 This is what really sets us apart.
 At our college you will experience the freedom to be yourself.
 Being part of an active Students’ Union, having opportunities to travel and enjoying live entertainment are just a few of the amazing opportunities available to you.

-Applicants should also have a minimum of six GCSEs at grades 9-4, including GCSE English Language.
+Applicants are required to have achieved a grade 5 in English Language.
+Applicants should also have a minimum of six GCSEs at grades 9-4 including GCSE Maths.
 Students do not need to have completed GCSE Psychology, however if it has been taken, a minimum of a 5 should have been achieved.

 The course is assessed through exams, there is no coursework.
 The exams have short answer questions, essays and interpretation of data.

 This is a two year A Level course.
 Many students who have studied Psychology A level progress to study the subject at university.
 Others progress to study related course e.g. Sports Coaching, Social Sciences & Neuroscience.
 Some students prefer to progress to higher level apprenticeships and employment.